sephora-asia-archive/data-test-sde/README.md

 - For point A-1, parsing the query will be necessary.
 We can assume the shape of the tables in the scripts will always be `dataset_name.table_name`

+- For point A-1, your code should be flexible enough so that it will still work properly if more scripts are added in the tmp or final folder

 - For points A-2 and A-3, you can use a dummy function such as the following as a placeholder for the function actually running the sql scripts (here in golang):

 ```go